scaleoutsystems/fedn/examples/pytorch-keyworddetection-api/README.rst

    pip install -r requirements.txt

-Note that you in this case need to install either sox (macos or linux) or soundfile (windows) depending on your platform.
+Note that you in the case of installing with pip need to install either sox (macos or linux) or soundfile (windows) depending on your platform as this is a requirement for the torchaudio package.

 Clone this repository, then locate into this directory: